RL ROLAND LOPEZ

 <%= comment.content %>

-When rendering the views, <%= render @posts.comments %> iterates through all posts and creates a query for each <%= comment.content %> partial.
+Rendering <%= render @posts.comments %> iterates through every post and fires a query for each <%= comment.content %> partial.
+That is the N+1.

 # app/controllers/posts_controller.rb